YinJC/uk-tex-faq/FAQ-virtualfonts.md

----
-layout: page
-title: What are virtual fonts?
+# What are virtual fonts?
----

 Virtual fonts provide a means of collecting bits and pieces together to make the glyphs of a font: the bits and pieces may be glyphs from